microsoft/verona/src/compiler/ir/README.md

 equipped with a RememberedSet, the value should be inserted into the RS.
 Otherwise, the reference count should be incremented.

-## `StringLiteralStmt`
+## `IntegerLiteralStmt`, `StringLiteralStmt`, `UnitStmt`

-The IR and compiler currently have hard-coded support for string literals,
+These create values from a literal.
+The support for strings is very special cased for demonstration purposes.

 ## `MatchBindStmt`